Yass32/whatsapp_backend/README.md

 # WhatsApp E-Learning Backend

 ## Overview
-This project is a backend API for a WhatsApp-based e-learning platform.
+This project is a comprehensive backend API for a WhatsApp-based e-learning platform.
 It enables course creation, lesson scheduling, learner management, and automated WhatsApp messaging for educational content delivery.
-Built with Node.js, Express, and Prisma ORM, it supports admin and learner roles, JWT authentication, and integration with WhatsApp Business API.
+Built with Node.js, Express.js, and Prisma ORM, it supports admin and learner roles, JWT authentication, and seamless integration with WhatsApp Business API.

----

 ## Features
-- **RESTful API**: A complete API for managing courses, lessons, users, and learners.
+- **RESTful API**: Complete API for managing courses, lessons, users, and learners
-- **Course Management**: Create courses with lessons, quizzes, and automated delivery schedules.
+- **Course Management**: Create courses with lessons, quizzes, and automated delivery schedules
-- **User Management**: Register, authenticate, and manage admin users and learners.
+- **User Management**: Register, authenticate, and manage admin users and learners
-- **WhatsApp Messaging**: Send text, image, template, and interactive messages to learners.
+- **WhatsApp Messaging**: Send text, image, template, and interactive messages to learners
-- **Automated Lesson Scheduling**: Automate lesson delivery using cron jobs and queues.
+- **Automated Lesson Scheduling**: Automate lesson delivery using cron jobs and Redis-backed queues
-- **Webhook Integration**: Handle WhatsApp webhook events for message status and replies.
+- **Webhook Integration**: Handle WhatsApp webhook events for message status and replies
-- **Progress Tracking**: Track learner progress and quiz results.
+- **Progress Tracking**: Track learner progress and quiz results with detailed analytics
-- **Scheduled Cleanup**: A cron job for regular database maintenance and cleanup of old records.
+- **Scheduled Cleanup**: Automated database maintenance and cleanup of old records
-- **Database Management** : Utilizes Prisma ORM for efficient and type-safe database interactions.
+- **Database Management**: Utilizes Prisma ORM for efficient and type-safe database interactions
-- **Background Job Processing**: Implements a message queue using BullMQ and Redis for handling asynchronous tasks like sending messages.
+- **Background Job Processing**: Implements message queue using BullMQ and Redis for asynchronous tasks
-- **Security**: Uses helmet for setting security-related HTTP headers and cors for managing cross-origin requests.
+- **Security**: Uses Helmet for security headers and CORS for cross-origin requests
-- **Authentication** : Employs JWT-based authentication for securing API endpoints.
+- **Authentication**: JWT-based authentication with access and refresh tokens
+- **File Upload**: Support for course media (images, videos, documents) with Multer

+## Documentation
+For detailed code explanations, architecture overview, and step-by-step guides, see [DOCUMENTATION.md](./DOCUMENTATION.md)

 ---